 4) Commercial Studios Losing Their Popularity And Prestige

 In the early 2000s, there were plenty of commercial studios, with most of them located in multi-room premises, and they all had lots of business and activity.
 However, these commercial studios have been adversely affected by the advancements in audio technology.
 The reasons for this include low recording budgets combined with the ease and convenience of setting up home studios.
 Studios’ high fees have also not helped the situation, with the overhead costs rising significantly.
 Furthermore, today’s studios do not use too much hardware as you can quickly get similar functionalities with software plugins.
+Without needing bulky workstations and cables, practically anyone can set up their own studio at home.
+You can use small subwoofers, one or two microphones, a pop filter, and your computer to help you record, produce, and listen to music in the comfort of your own bedroom.

 5) The Use Of Smartphones And Music Apps